 Walter GIFFARD, d. at Weare Giffard, Devon.Roger GIFFARD, b. in Awliscombe, Devon; a.
 1243, d. at Clovelly, Devon.

 Walter GIFFARD, m.
-Alice de ST GEORGE (daughter of Henry de ST GEORGE and Alice de BRETVILLE); d. at Weare Giffard, Devon.
+Alice de ST GEORGE (daughter of Henry de ST GEORGE and Alice de BRETVILLE; bur.
+Holy Trinity Church, Weare Giffard); d. at Weare Giffard, Devon, bur.
+Holy Trinity Church, Weare Giffard.

 Sir Walter GIFFARD held the manor of Weare in the Torridge district of Devon; the manor subsequently took his name as its suffix, becoming Weare Giffard; the Church of the Holy Trinity there and adjacent Weare Giffard Hall are now Grade I listed buildings.
-Stone effigies of an early member of the GIFFARD family and his wife exist in Weare Parish Church, and are now housed in arched niches set into the north wall of the nave; they are believed to represent Sir Walter GIFFARD and his wife Lady Alice de ST GEORGE, but no identifying inscriptions or armorials survive to confirm the attribution; their original location was in the north transept from which they were removed in the 19th century to make room for a new organ.
+Stone effigies of Sir Walter and his wife exist in Holy Trinity church in Weare Giffard, and are now housed in arched niches in the north nave and choir, but no identifying inscriptions or armorials survive; their original location was in the north transept side by side on an altar tomb from which they were removed in the 19th century to make room for a new organ.
+There is a legend that the ghost of Sir Walter walks at midnight seeking his wife from whom he has been separated in his last rest.
 Walter is recorded as active during the reign of Henry III (who reigned 1216-1272).
 In 1242/3, recorded in a list of landholdings in the Testa de Nevill (aka The Book of Fees) as “Walterus Giffard tenet I. feodum de comite Devonie de honore de Plimton, m.
 Alice“.
 Walter and Alice had one child, Emma (d.
 1276) who married Sir Hugh WIDWORTHY.
 A writ dated 26 Aug ‘4 Edw I’ (4th year of the reign of Edward I = 1276) records inquisitions which name “Alice Giffard and Emma her daughter who were out of their minds, as is said”.
 Another writ dated 10 Sep ‘4 Edw I’ records the death of “Emma daughter and heir of Walter de Giffard, who was not of sound mind”, saying that “Isabel de Fortibus countess of Albemarle” requested confirmation that “Emma her daughter aged 10 on the last day of March last is her next heir” and “Hugh de Wydewrthe her father whose heir she is“.
 Hardinge Frank GIFFARD in an essay of 1902 wrote the following: “Upon the death (4 Ed.1) of Sir Walter Giffard’s daughter Emma, who had married Sir Hugh de Widworthy, the daughter, Emma de Widworthy, was sixteen years old.
 The last-named Emma married Sir Robert de Dynham, and died s.p., when the representation in the female line of the Giffards of Weare Giffard passed to the families of Prowse and Trewin.
 The large fief of the Giffards of Weare Giffard was thus split up - Weare Giffard, Lamerton, and Whitchurch passing to the Trewins, and Aveton Giffard apparently to the Prowses.
 The Trewins took the name Weare from their dwelling, and from them the property passed by successive marriages to the Fortescues.”
 (Devonshire Association’s “Report and Transactions” 1902).

 Roger GIFFARD, b. in Awliscombe, Devon, m.
 Anne BREWER (b. ca. 1158 in Buckland Brewer, Devon, daughter and co-heir of Sir William BREWER of Brewer and Beatrice de VALLE, d.
 1192); a.
 1243, d. at Clovelly, Devon.